 If you or someone else may be having a heart attack, follow these first-aid steps:

 - Chew aspirin.
 Aspirin is a blood thinner.
 It prevents clotting and keeps blood flowing through a narrowed artery that's caused a heart attack.
 Don't take aspirin if you have chest pain due to an injury.
-Also, don't take aspirin if you are allergic to aspirin, have bleeding problems or take another blood-thinning medication, or if your doctor previously told you not to do so.
+Also, don't take aspirin if you are allergic to aspirin, have bleeding problems or take another blood-thinning medication, or if your health care provider previously told you not to do so.

 - Take nitroglycerin, if prescribed.
-If you think you're having a heart attack and your doctor has previously prescribed nitroglycerin for you, take it as directed.
+If you think you're having a heart attack and your health care provider has previously prescribed nitroglycerin for you, take it as directed.
 Don't take anyone else's nitroglycerin.